JustinCappos/fdtables/docs/get_specific_virtual_fd.md

 This is used to get a specific virtualfd mapping.

 Useful for implementing something like dup2.
+This closes the destination fd if it exists, calling the relevant close handlers.
 Use this only if you care which virtualfd you get.
 Otherwise use [get_unused_virtual_fd].

+Note, if you replace an entry which was the last reference to a realfd, with an entry with that same realfd, the intermediate_close handler is called.

 Panics:
     if the cageid does not exist

 Errors:
-    returns ELIND if you're picking an already used virtualfd.
-If you want to mimic dup2's behavior, you need to close it first, which the caller should handle.
     returns EBADF if it's not in the range of valid fds.

 Example: